-Commenters suggested excluding from the denominator patients evaluated by vascular surgery but not eligible for arteriovenous fistula (AVF) due to either being a poor surgical candidate (e.g., having a lack of vessels amenable to fistula creation) and patients who refuse AVF creation.
+• Commenters suggested excluding from the denominator patients evaluated by vascular surgery, but not eligible for arteriovenous fistula (AVF) due to being a poor surgical candidate (e.g., having a lack of vessels amenable to fistula creation) and patients who refuse AVF creation.
 Since this measure did not reach consensus for the Evidence criterion, commenters encouraged NQF to consider the "Insufficient Evidence with Exception" pathway towards endorsement.

-8. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X (Month, Date, Year: [Endorsed or Not Endorsed])
+8. Consensus Standards Approval Committee (CSAC) Vote: Y-0; N-11 (November 17-18, 2020: not approved for continued endorsement)